Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

 \subsection{Acknowledgements}

 I thank Leonid Polterovich for his comments on a first version of the paper and for encouraging to prove parts of Theorem \ref{thm:Rn:all} and Theorem \ref{thm:extension}.
-I also thank Egor Shelukhin for valuable feedback.
-This work was supported by the CRM-ISM and CIRGET postdoctoral fellowships and by the Fondation Courtois.
+I also thank Egor Shelukhin, Souheib Allout and the anonymous referee for valuable feedback.
+This work was supported by a CRM-ISM and CIRGET postdoctoral fellowship, by the Fondation Courtois and by the Radboud Excellence Initiative.